kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 	./configure && make && sudo make install

-## Available Jailkit Utilities
+## Jailkit Utilities

-Jailkit is comprised of various pre-configured templates & configuration files that you can mix-and-match, to build the perfect `chroot` jail.
+Jailkit is comprised of various pre-configured scripts, templates and configuration files that you can mix-and-match, to build the perfect `chroot` jail.
 If none of the existing Jailkit utilities meet your needs, you can customize them or create new ones.
 By default, Jailkit installs its utilities in <code>/usr/sbin/</code> and its configuration and template files in <code>/etc/jailkit/</code>.

->**Note:** In some cases, the configuration files must be replicated in the `chroot` directory and edited appropriately.
+**Note:** In some cases, the configuration files must be replicated in the `chroot` directory and edited appropriately.

 In other words, a utility that is run within a `chroot` environment is able to read its configuration only from within the jailed `chroot` directory.
 Jailkit's utilities are prefixed with <code>jk_</code>.